tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 will then fetch the correct versions of those dependencies into your project.

-This means it's easy to distribute your project without including its 3rd party dependencies, while making it very easy for an users or developers working on the project to easily install them themselves.
+This means it's easy to distribute your project without including its 3rd party dependencies, while making it very easy for users or developers working on the project to easily install them themselves.
 It also makes it easy to quickly update to newer versions of dependencies.

 Composer installs its dependencies locally to the project in a directory called `vendor` rather than installing them globally onto the system on.
-This is a definite plus as it means you can run many different projects on the same system, all working with different versions their dependencies, without getting in to a mess.
+This is a definite plus as it means you can run many projects on the same system, all working with different versions their dependencies, without getting in to a mess.

 Now this is all very interesting but you might think you have no intention of using any external libraries or tools with your new project, so is Composer